SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 [to be written]

 ..
-TODO: mention that all by-value properties of a constant struct are also constant
+TODO: mention that all by-value properties of a constant structure are also constant
 ..
-TODO: what happens if one property of a constant struct is an object reference?
+TODO: what happens if one property of a constant structure is an object reference?
 ..
 TODO: immutability of value type constants means that their mutable properties are also immutable
 ..
 TODO: type variables, constants and methods